 |

-The CNNO market is the smallest of three operator segments tracked by MTN Consulting on a quarterly basis, alongside telco & webscale, but CNNOs play a crucial, complementary role in the communications sector and own and operate a large portion of the world's cell towers, data centers, and fiber networks.
+The CNNO market is the smallest of three operator segments tracked by MTN Consulting, alongside telco & webscale, but CNNOs play a crucial, complementary role in the communications sector and own and operate a large portion of the world's cell towers, small cells, data centers, and wholesale fiber networks.
 In the old days, telcos did it all: they owned all the network infrastructure, they manufactured the switches and transmission gear deployed in the network, and even provided CPE.
 That model is long since extinct.
-The telco of 2024 cobbles together its physical network from a mix of owned and leased or rented resources.
-Cloud providers in the webscale world do the same; while they spend heavily on capex ($192B last year), they generally lease fiber or transmission bandwidth, and only own a portion of their data centers.
+The telco of 2025 cobbles together its physical network from a mix of owned and leased or rented resources.
+Over the years, many telcos have raised funds by selling off parts of their physical plant to private equity funds with infrastructure arms, or to public CNNOs.
+Usually there is a leaseback provision as part of the sale, enabling the telco to effectively turn capex into opex.
+Cloud providers in the webscale world also rely heavily on CNNOs; while they spend heavily on capex ($304B last year), they generally lease fiber or transmission bandwidth, and only own a portion of their data centers.
 CNNOs do serve other end markets, including various enterprise verticals (finance, media, and energy), and government.
 But telcos and webscalers are the biggest targets.
 CNNOs play a vital role in the network design and cost structure of these operators.

 Below are some highlights from the report: